dseguy/php-error-messages/messages/class-"%s"-not-found.rst

 + Check spelling and namespace for that class.
 + Create the associated class.
 + Avoid using getInstance() on that attribute.
++ Do not use static, parent or self in a string to call a method statically.

 Related Error Messages
 ______________________